EventStore/eventstore.org/_posts/2019-05-27-playing-with-projections.md

 ![Create projection](/images/count-quiz-entries-proj.png)

+By default Event Store disables the `trackemittedstreams` setting for projections.
+When enabled, an event written records the stream name (in `$projections-{projection_name}-emittedstreams`) of each event emitted by the projection.
+This means that write amplification is a possibility, as each event that the projection emits writes a separate event.
+As such, this option is not recommended for projections that emit a lot of events, and you should enable only where necessary.

 A Projection starts with a selector, in this case `fromStream('quiz')`, which pulls events from the specified stream.
 Find more details on projections selector options [in the documentation](/docs/projections/user-defined-projections/index.html#selectors).

 The second part of a projection is a set of filters, in this case a `.when` [filter](/docs/projections/user-defined-projections/index.html#filterstransformations) that matches the filter parameters you define within the filter.